stijnster/acts_as_translated/README.md

 # ActsAsTranslated

 This acts_as extension allows easy attribute translation.
+The gem uses the current I18n.locale to return the translated attribute.

 ## Examples